Diaper wars: Kimberly to take on P&G through innovation, higher ad spend

 To claw back market shares, Kimberly-Clark plans to launch new products this year and spend more on advertising them.

-Barclays analyst Lauren Lieberman estimates the company could cough up about $500 million for these initiatives.
+Barclays analyst Lauren Lieberman estimates the company could have up to $500 million of cost savings, some of which could be used for these initiatives.

 Kimberly-Clark spent about $3.71 billion on marketing and research in fiscal 2014.
 P&G spent nearly triple, $9.73 billion, just on advertising in 2013.